sotomaque/emoji-map-next/EMOJI_MATCHING_LOGIC.md

 5. Customizable scoring weights
 6. Enhanced handling of compound words and phrases
 7. Integration with business category data from additional sources
 8. Localization support for international place names and categories
+9. Prioritize primaryType matches more strongly to ensure specific types like "mediterranean_restaurant" override generic "restaurant" types
+10. Implement custom override rules for special cases